0smic/MINI-SQL/README.md

 As a said it's light as feather it contain only parser and thinking Abt engine? maybe we need v20 twin engine with hyper-tuned, realism-enhanced, quantum powdered execution layer.( it complex that's what I'm saying atleast you get it)

+although i managed to implement table creation and give the user to choose the datatype dynamically for columns.

+for rows I'm confused wheather void ** or unions might be better even tho I implemented void **

 ## Features

 - **SQL Query Parsing**: Interprets basic SQL commands such as `SELECT`, `INSERT`, `UPDATE`, and `DELETE`.